 Charged with Third Degree Arson in Colorado?
 Contact Our Office Today

-If you have been arrested, accused or charged with Third Degree Arson in Denver or anywhere else in Colorado, don’t hesitate to contact the best Arson attorneys at the O’Malley Law Office right away.
+If you have been arrested, accused or charged with third degree arson in Denver or anywhere else in Colorado, don't hesitate to contact the best arson attorneys at Sawyer Legal Group right away.
 Police and fire investigators can easily accuse you of something you might not have done when it comes to arson crimes.
-Speaking to police or fire investigators about anything related to your Third Degree Arson charges is never a good idea.
-Call a Third Degree Arson lawyer at the O’Malley Law Office today to schedule a free initial consultation so we can begin fighting for your freedom.
+Speaking to police or fire investigators about anything related to your third degree arson charges is never a good idea.
+Call a third degree arson lawyer at Sawyer Legal Group today to schedule a free initial consultation so we can begin fighting for your freedom.

 Third Degree Arson Colorado Statute – C.R.S 18-4-104